danielk333/rain/docs/setup_server.md

 The hostnames of the clients that are allowed to connect to the server can be added here.
 This list is then used by `rain` to reject any connection attempt using IP addresses that aren't in this list.
 However this list can be left empty without affecting how `rain` functions.

+### Maximum message length

+This section contains a value, representing the maximum length of a message that a client can send to a server.
+If the message exceeds this length, the client will be automatically disconnected.
+This value is given in bytes and can be configured for each server.

 ### Example